Indefinite Pronoun: Indefinite pronouns point to uncertain nouns. They never...Read More

 Ø Emphatic Pronouns vs Reflexive Pronouns→

-Emphatic pronouns are used to emphasis or intensify the subject.
+Emphatic pronouns are used to emphasise or intensify the subject.
 They take away the focus from the verb and brings it to the subject of the sentence.
 If we remove an emphatic pronoun from a sentence, it will create no difference contextually or grammatically.

 - She baked a cake.